MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-suse.md

 ---
 title: Get started with SQL Server 2017 on SUSE Linux Enterprise Server | Microsoft Docs
-description:  This quick start tutorial shows how to install SQL Server 2017 on SUSE Linux Enterprise Server and then create and query a database with sqlcmd.
+description:  This quickstart shows how to install SQL Server 2017 on SUSE Linux Enterprise Server and then create and query a database with sqlcmd.
 author: rothja
 ms.author: jroth
 manager: jhubbard